Three students with backpacks have an animated conversation in front of a bookshelf.

 What not to do when building credit

 One of the keys to building credit at 18 is knowing what not to do.
-Avoid these common mistakes.
+Avoid these common mistakes:

 Late payments

-It may be easy to think that paying late or missing a credit card payment here or there won’t matter, but your payment history is the most significant contributing factor to your credit score.
-Every late payment can set you back, especially if you’re building your credit from scratch.
-That’s why paying your credit card bill and other loans on time is imperative.
-It signals to creditors that you’re responsible with credit and might be able to handle more.
+You might think that paying late or missing a credit card payment here or there won’t matter, but your payment history is the most significant contributing factor to your credit score.

 Overspending